About Us

 Member NameRankLocationOfficeAffiliationTerm Expiration

-Dave BrogCol., USAF (Ret.)Silver Spring, MDExecutive DirectorRiver Rat
+Dave BrogCol., USAF (Ret.)Silver Spring, MDExecutive DirectorRiver Rat2026

 Mike DuganGeneral USAF (Ret)Dillon, CODirectorRiver Rat2025